kzemek/kzemek.github.io/_posts/2013-09-09-gsoc-status-update-week-11-12.md

 Thanks for reading!

-\* *iTunes database will then have to be imported back into iTunes.
+[^footnote]: iTunes database will then have to be imported back into iTunes.
              But hey, it's synchronization.
-Kind of.*
+Kind of.